$30 – $50 sliding scale, children pay their age, see details.

 If you have any questions call the Oregon Department of Fish and Wildlife at 800-720-6339 or 503-947-6000.
 There is an informational page at here.
 Licenses can be ordered by mail but the process takes about a month.
 DO NOT wait until the last minute!

-Meet us in Tillamook at the NW corner of the Safeway Parking lot adjacent to Stillwell Ave and 3rd street: Be there by 7am and wait patiently – see map.
+Meet us in Tillamook at the NW corner of the Safeway Parking lot adjacent to Stillwell Ave and 3rd street: Be there by 6:55am and wait patiently – see map.
 The Safeway typically opens by 5am, so go into their bathroom and empty your bladder prior to our arrival (force yourself – it’s the last chance you will have for almost 3 hours).
 Don’t park in the surrounding streets.
 Wait patiently in the parking lot in case we get delayed, get to know the other participants, read a book, change into your beach cloths and shoes.
 We’ll swing by soon to pick you up and proceed on to the workshop site.
 You must be there when we arrive or you will miss us.
 Make sure we have your cell phone number if you have one (in case of an emergency)!
-Program our number 503-775-3828 into your cell phone.
-Low tide is estimated to be around 8am for this location.
+But note that cell phone service in the coast range is almost non-existent so anyone, including the instructor, cannot be reached while traveling there.
+Low tide is estimated to be around 8:25am for this location.

 If you need a ride to the coast, or prefer carpooling or caravanning, give us a call.
 If carpooling is arranged will meet at the: